hakobtp/blog/math/algebra/prerequisites/1_Real_Numbers.md

 For some activities we perform, the order of certain operations does not matter, but the order of other operations does.

-**Commutative Properties:** The commutative property of addition states that numbers may be added in any order without affecting the sum.

 The following properties hold for real numbers **a**, **b**, and **c**.